toosyou/dcard-dl/README.md

 It will automaticlly detect the password of those encrypted img/mov which have been uploaded to **ppt.cc** or **risu.io** and download them for you!
 We've reached about 70% accuracy simpliy use rule based password detection.
-This project is still in development stage
+This project is still in development stage.

-**ppt.cc is disable now due to the unstable server**
+**WARNING: ppt.cc is disable now due to its unstable server**

 ## Requirement
 ```